sithmel/sistema/README.md

 await dbConnection.shutdown() // this returns true if the "dispose" function is executed
 ```

 It is often more practical to keep track of all dependencies executed and shut them down using a single command (and in the right order).
-We do that passing a context to run:
+We do that passing a context to _run_:

 ```js
 const { Context } = require("sistema")